moreno-isacchi/portfolio-canonical/lilypond-documentation/about-lilypond-input-syntax.rst

 It is also possible to omit the note name, and write exclusively the duration.
 This is helpful when a particular pitch is repeated multiple times, as shown in the following example:
 ::

   {
     c4 4 4 4
     d8 8 8 8 8 8 8 8
   }

-Here a C3 quarter note is repeated four times, then a D3 eighth note is repeated 8 times.
+Here a C3 quarter note is repeated four times, then a D3 eighth note is repeated eight times.

-There are no strict rules about whether and when to use omissions, but it is good practice to stay consistent and favor code clarity instead of sparing typed characters.
+There are no strict rules about whether and when to use omissions, but it is good practice to stay consistent and favor code clarity.
 Consider the following example:
 ::

   {
     c8 d8 8 d e f8 8 f
     c8 d d d e f f f
   }

 These two lines contain exactly the same notes, both in pitch and duration.
-The first one has inconsistent omissions and, while LilyPond wouldn't have any particular issue parsing it, to a human reader it can be unclear and harder to understand than the second one.
+The first one has inconsistent omissions and, while LilyPond wouldn't have any particular problem parsing it, to a human reader it can be unclear and harder to understand than the second one.

+For more details, see `Duration syntax <portfolio-canonical/lilypond-documentation/duration-syntax.rst>`_.